Free AED Devices for Schools

 Unfortunately, free AED devices are hard to come by.
 There are not many sources for grant funding.
 Sometimes, there is a local heart organization whose mission is to distribute AED devices to the community.
 Organizations like Kiwanis and Rotary Club regularly make donations.
 But, you don’t need free.
 This site was started to empower schools to get AED devices, easily, quickly and inexpensively.
 For about $1,200 (depending on your state), you can obtain an AED device and wall cabinet through a crowfunding campaign.
 That is not much money to raise – 60 people each contribute $20 . . . there are so many possibilities.

 Give it a try.
 How many email addresses do you have?
-How many people are follow your Facebook page?
+How many people follow your Facebook page?
 What about the athletic or band boosters?
 Is there a PTA or “friends of” organization?

 First, make the case.
 Sudden cardiac arrest is the leading cause of death of adults in this country and the #1 cause of death of student athletes.
 Kylee Shea’s collapsed in her middle school and was saved because the school had an AED.
 In this two-minute video, Kylee show s us around her school and shares her story.
 Show that.
 You’ll get donations!